njhurst02/iADD-Mesa-Binary-Package/README.md

 ## Functions

-Behind all of these functions are auxillary helper functions not listed here.
+Behind all of these functions are auxiliary helper functions not listed here.
 They are however included in the download above, if you desire to look at them.

 fps is the desired frames per second of the generated movie.
 Generally, 8-16 fps makes for good movies.
 Must be an int.
 PM is a switch for point mass evolution.
 True means, where applicable, only plot the evolution of the donor.
 Must be a boolean.